 Presentation (50) – Students will give 10 minute in-class presentations on 12/2 and 12/6.
 These presentations should summarize their research findings and include images of their exhibit.
 The presentations must be uploaded to Sakai before class on 12/2.

 Students will work in small groups to present an assigned film.
 Students should create a visual presentation that provides a context for the film and includes clips or other references to the film itself.
-Throughout the presentation, the group should include questions for class discussion about the film and larger topic.
+Throughout the presentation, the group should include questions for class discussion about the film and larger topic, including any relevant class lecture and readings materials.
 The presentation should take up 45 minutes of the class period.
 Students must sign up for their presentation date on the Sakai Wiki by class on 8/26, or they will lose 20 points.
 One member of the group must upload the presentation to Sakai prior to class.
 Students must fill out a peer review on Sakai the day of their presentation or they will lose all 30 points of their peer evaluation grade.

 Around the University there are various expressive culture events that can be attended for extra credit.
 Approved events will be announced through the course's sakai assignments page at least one week before they occur.
 To receive extra credit, students are required to attend the event and write a one-page three paragraph essay.
 The first paragraph should describe the event, the second connect the event to a concept from lecture, and the third should connect the event to a film or reading from the class.
 Students can earn up to 15 points for each event listed on the sakai page.
-The extra credit reports are due on the appropriate sakai assignment page prior to the final exam.
+The extra credit reports are due on the appropriate sakai assignment page two weeks after the event.

 The University of North Carolina at Chapel Hill has had a student-administered honor system and judicial system for over 100 years.
 The system is the responsibility of students and is regulated and governed by them, but faculty share the responsibility.
 If you have questions about your responsibility under the honor code, please bring them to your instructor or consult with the office of the Dean of Students or the Instrument of Student Judicial Governance at:http://honor.unc.edu.
 This document, adopted by the Chancellor, the Faculty Council, and the Student Congress, contains all policies and procedures pertaining to the student honor system.
 Your full participation and observance of the honor code is expected.